Robust estimation of the Quantum Fisher Information on a quantum processor: Derivation of the robust shadow estimator with local noise

+The enhanced estimator $\hat{\mathcal{G}}_j$ is connected as well to the quantity $C_j$ that we access in the experiments, as in Eq.~\eqref{eq:CCRestimator}.
+Explicitly, we write:

-which can be seen to be equivalent to Eq.~\eqref{eq:estimatorMT} in the main text, given that \mbox{$\mathbb{E}[B_j] = \bra{0}^{\otimes 2} \Phi_j^{(2)}\left(\sum_{s_j}\ketbra{s_j}{s_j}\otimes \ketbra{s_j}{s_j}\right) \ket{0}^{\otimes 2}= \frac23$} (as in Eq.~\eqref{eq:twirlC}, in the absence of noise).
-The variance of estimators obtained from such common randomized measurements has been studied analytically in Ref.~\cite{vermersch2023enhanced}, where it was shown that involving positively correlated random variables, as above, indeed allows one to significantly reduce the variance upper bounds.
+where $B_j$ has been defined in Eq.~\eqref{eq:Bmaintext}.
+Therefore the common randomized measurements procedure enters solely into the post-processing.
+The variance of estimators obtained from such practice has been studied analytically in Ref.~\cite{vermersch2023enhanced}, where it was shown that involving positively correlated random variables, as above, indeed allows one to significantly reduce the variance upper bounds.
 In the following section we compare based on our experimental data this estimator with the one introduced in Eq.~\eqref{eq:Gestimator}.